F-Pena/react-projects/pm-app/README.md

 - Create and delete projects with form validation
 - Add and remove tasks for each project
 - Data persistence using cookies
-- Responsive layout with sidebar navigation
 - Form validation for project creation
+- Tailwind CSS for styling.

 ## Technical Implementation